How to use the console consumer to read non-string primitive keys and values

 Deploy on Confluent Cloud

-Run your app to Confluent Cloud
+Run your app with Confluent Cloud

 1

-Instead of running a local Kafka cluster, you may use Confluent Cloud, a fully-managed Apache Kafka service.
+Instead of running a local Kafka cluster, you may use Confluent Cloud, a fully managed Apache Kafka service.

-1. Sign up for Confluent Cloud, a fully-managed Apache Kafka service.
+1. Sign up for Confluent Cloud, a fully managed Apache Kafka service.

-2. After you log in to Confluent Cloud Console, click on Add cloud environment and name the environment learn-kafka.
+2. After you log in to Confluent Cloud Console, click Environments in the lefthand navigation, click on Add cloud environment, and name the environment learn-kafka.
 Using a new environment keeps your learning resources separate from your other Confluent Cloud resources.

-3. From the Billing & payment section in the Menu, apply the promo code CC100KTS to receive an additional $100 free usage on Confluent Cloud (details).
+3. From the Billing & payment section in the menu, apply the promo code CC100KTS to receive an additional $100 free usage on Confluent Cloud (details).
+To avoid having to enter a credit card, add an additional promo code CONFLUENTDEV1.
+With this promo code, you will not have to enter a credit card for 30 days or until your credits run out.

-4. Click on LEARN and follow the instructions to launch a Kafka cluster and to enable Schema Registry.
+4. Click on LEARN and follow the instructions to launch a Kafka cluster and enable Schema Registry.

 Confluent Cloud

-Next, from the Confluent Cloud Console, click on Clients to get the cluster-specific configurations, e.g. Kafka cluster bootstrap servers and credentials, Confluent Cloud Schema Registry and credentials, etc., and set the appropriate parameters in your client application.
+Next, from the Confluent Cloud Console, click on Clients to get the cluster-specific configurations, e.g., Kafka cluster bootstrap servers and credentials, Confluent Cloud Schema Registry and credentials, etc., and set the appropriate parameters in your client application.

 Now you’re all set to run your streaming application locally, backed by a Kafka cluster fully managed by Confluent Cloud.